TBleess/Website_New/pages/5_CensusACS/2020-census-jobs.md

 ## Aurora Census Coordinator RFP 10/28/2019

 The City of Aurora has issued an RFP for a Census Coordinator to assist with its Census outreach work.
-Applications are due on Octiber 28, 2019
+Applications are due on October 28, 2019.

 [Find the RFP here](https://drive.google.com/open?id=1YI6Dx3XYaiXulzu4_BYyMr3zm0J-bmiV)